cehteh/sharded_mutex/README.md

 will happen.

 There is one pool of mutexes per guarded type, thus it is possible to lock values of different types at the same time.
-Further a 'multi_lock' API allows to obtain locks on multiple objects of the same type at the same time.
+Further a `multi_lock` API allows to obtain locks on multiple objects of the same type at the same time.

 Same types may have different locking domains using type tags.